the amazing story of the three Banksy claimants – AUSTRALIAN GALLERIES, Sydney Sept.3 – 22

-As if by putting a microphone in front of someone makes them worth listening too (and a rung higher), so too does having your work seen make you worth knowing (and a rung higher).
-Hosier Lane for artists is the shortest evolutionary ladder with the fewest rungs.
+As if by putting a microphone in front of someone makes them worth listening to (and a rung higher on the evolutionary ladder), so too does having your work seen by the public make you worth knowing (and a rung higher).
+Hosier Lane for street artists is the shortest evolutionary ladder with the fewest rungs.

-In the centre of the picture there is the three Banksy impostures being examined by experts.
-They look through the impostures’ drawings and notes but it is the lie detector- polygraph, which lurks behind them and which will decide the matter.
-Polygraphs fill the streets like telephone boxes used to and their paper read outs are first like telephone lines in the air then like streamers on the ground.
+In the centre of the picture there are the three Banksy claimants being examined by experts.
+They look through the claimant’s drawings and notes but it is the lie detector- polygraph, lurking behind them which will decide the matter.
+Polygraphs fill the streets like telephone boxes once did, and their paper read outs are at first like telephone lines in the air and then like streamers on the ground.

 Animals are the first to respond to evolutionary needs and they have moved into Hosier Lane.
-Crocodiles disguise themselves as big skip bins so as to be regularly feed rubbish, giraffes stretch themselves to look like electric poles and stick out their tongues to impersonate the wires so that birds will sit on them and be licked into the giraffes’ mouths.
-Snakes swarm into Hosier Lane and they form themselves into groups so they can impersonate tags and graffiti patterns so as to be photographed and moved up the evolutionary ladder.
-What looks like flowers hung in garlands from the sky but are birds, which have evolved in to half flowers to catch pollinating insects.
+Crocodiles disguise themselves as big skip bins so as to be regularly receive the attention of the public.
+Giraffes stretch themselves to look like electric poles and stick out their tongues to impersonate the wires so that birds will sit on them and be licked into the giraffes’ mouths.
+Snakes swarm into Hosier Lane and they form themselves into groups, so they can impersonate tags and graffiti patterns so as to be photographed and elevated up the evolutionary ladder.
+What looks like flowers hung in garlands from the sky are birds, which have evolved in to half flowers to catch pollinating insects.
 Those birds, with better lie detectors, see the snakes impersonating graffiti and feed on the snakes’ greater protein.
 The sky is full of fake graffiti being flown away by colourless birds.

-Inside the forum theatre mothers queue up for their chance to move up the ladder via a microphone while their babies circle them in confused panic trying to recognise their mothers, as the mothers evolve into the same person in front of them.
-Behind the forum at Flinders street station fathers queue for lost luggage so they can imposture their way up the evolutionary ladder.
-On the train platforms the passengers wait and are so believing their own lies they look only at their own clocks which are different from other’s clocks, and so wait obediently but uncomfortably and endlessly.
-Others try to follow recipes timing with their clock they believe only to be engulfed in burning smoke.
-Back in Hosier Lane the day that was once all about you – the wedding day – has tip trucks impersonating luxury cars queuing up then tipping wedding parties into Hosier Lane for their obligatory photos in front of fake graffiti.
+Inside the Forum Theatre, accompanied by world famous pianola players, mothers queue up for their chance to move up the ladder via a microphone.
+Their babies circle them in confused panic trying to recognise their own mothers, as the mothers evolve into the same person in front of them.
+Behind the Forum Theatre at Flinders Street Station fathers queue up to steal superior lost luggage so they can dupe their way up the evolutionary ladder.
+On the train platforms the passengers waiting are truly believing their own lies as they look only at their own clocks which are different from every other clock, and so their wait is frustrating and endless.
+Others try to follow recipes timed with their clock only – to be engulfed in burning smoke.
+Back in Hosier Lane the day that was once all about you – the wedding day – has tip trucks impersonating luxury cars queuing up, then tipping wedding parties into, Hosier Lane for their obligatory photos in front of fake graffiti.

 please visit http://artsy.net/artist/banksy.